|

 erotic love (from the Greek eros),

-and contrary to popular sentimentis really a mixture of two things:
+to popular sentimentis actually a mixture of two things: a dependent,

 reality of our essential human